dr-richard-barker/mirDeep2_DRB_exploration/README.md

 ## This script worked and produced an accurate quantification of known microRNA's and predicted detection of some new/novel microRNA's and hairpins.
 Now to work out how to extract counts and other useful stats from the results tables.
+Open the `results.html` using an internet browser and explore the other files.

 Please cite